mfppvl/camera-rtsp-stream-checker/README.md

 # camera-rtsp-stream-checker
 Check multiple RTSP streams from the list in one click.

-Source file camera-rtsp-stream-checker.py have a 1.5-second timeout if the stream not responding.
+Source file camera-rtsp-stream-checker.py

 CSV file example rtsp-url-list.csv

+Down streams logged to stream-down-log.csv

-Compiled file camera-rtsp-stream-checker.exe
+Compiled file camera-rtsp-stream-checker.exe ave a 1.5-second timeout if the stream not responding.

 /*========================================================================